cncf/tag-app-delivery/operator-wg/whitepaper/11_Related_Work.md

 Ref: Philips, B. (2016, 03 16).
 Introducing Operators: Putting Operational Knowledge into Software.
 CoreOS Blog.
 Retrieved 11 24, 2020, from https://coreos.com/blog/introducing-operators.html

+The Operator Pattern as a concept is described in the Kubernetes documentation and therefore provides an overview how an example operator could do and provides starting points for writing an operator. (https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 The Book “Kubernetes Operators” (Dobies & Wood, 2020) provides a comprehensive overview about operators, which problems they solve and the different methods to develop them.
 Definitions made in this book flowed into this document.
 The same applies to the Book “Kubernetes Patterns” (Ibryam, 2019), which provides more technical and conceptual insights to operators.
 Definitions made in these books were summarized in this document (to provide a common declaration of operators).

 Ref: Dobies, J., & Wood, J. (2020).
 Kubernetes Operators.
 O'Reilly.